LIFE STORY

 4. Friends at Court

-Even so, being denied all but the most superficial contact with the Embassy for many years was an unpleasant experience, broken only by the fortunate appointment of two of my former Foreign Affairs colleagues as ambassadors to Tokyo – Geoffrey Miller and Rawdon Dalrymple.
+Being denied all but the most superficial contact with the Embassy for many years was an unpleasant experience, broken only by the fortunate appointment of two of my former Foreign Affairs colleagues as ambassadors to Tokyo – Geoffrey Miller and Rawdon Dalrymple.

 They did much to repair the damage; no one likes to feel black-listed by one’s own compatriots in a foreign country.